 Arizona Behavioral Health Board disciplinary actions are given to behavioral health professionals with a license or certification in Arizona.
 If the Board determines formal disciplinary action is necessary it will happen after the completion of an investigation.
-It’s the job of the Board to review any complaint alleging a violation of the Arizona laws and regulations.
-Chelle Law’s Arizona Behavioral Health Board Attorneys have represented over 1,000 health care professionals before Arizona licensing boards.
-At Chelle Law, our attorney’s have the experience to help behavioral health professionals with all Arizona Behavioral Health Board matters.
+It’s the job of the Board to review any complaint alleging a violation of Arizona laws and regulations.
+Chelle Law’s Arizona Behavioral Health Board Attorneys have represented over 1,000 healthcare professionals before Arizona licensing boards.
+At Chelle Law, our attorneys have the experience to help behavioral health professionals with all Arizona Behavioral Health Board matters.

 Thus, at a Board Meeting, the Board will vote to determine the outcome of each investigation.
-The Board can vote on a non-disciplinary actions or vote to offer thebehavioral health professional formal discipline.
+The Board can vote on a non-disciplinary action or vote to offer the behavioral health professional formal discipline.
 Disciplinary actions can include:

 - Letter of concern.

 - Decree of censure.

 - Non-disciplinary order for continuing education.

 - CASE DISMISSAL: The Arizona Board may dismiss a complaint if they determine the information indicates there was not a violation of the rules of the Arizona behavioral health professional Practice Act.
 This outcome is not available to the public.